idkhi12/Not-Real-Engine/README.md

 Not Real Engine

-A free, open source 3D game engine with its own scripting language — built to be simpler than anything else out there.
+A free, open source 3D game engine with its own scripting language — built to be as simple as GDscript.

 What is Not Real Engine?
 Not Real Engine (NRE) is an open source 3D game engine designed to be powerful, lightweight, and actually easy to use.
-It comes with Notlanguage — a custom scripting language built into the engine that's as simple as GDScript, so you can script your game without fighting the tools.
+It comes with Notlanguage — a custom scripting language built into the engine that's as simple as GDScript, so you can script your game without much problems.

 Planned Features:
 Full 3D rendering with OpenGL